SUBSCRIBE TO OUR FREE NEWSLETTER

 Wendy McCoy, UP TV senior vice president of marketing, said the organizers were amazed at the children's selflessness and "how touched they were to be able to make this choice."

 Poor children subverting the glib assumptions of UP TV's marketing hacks are not particularly newsworthy, except for the fact that they expose the biases of the morally absent editors at the Washington Post--who somehow thought this cruel experiment merited an uncritical write-up.
-Indeed, it's bad enough an overzealous marketing firm in Georgia made such a tone deaf "viral" video; it's much worse that one of the biggest names in news decided to promote it.
+Indeed, it's bad enough an overzealous marketing firm in Georgia made such a tone-deaf "viral" video; it's much worse that one of the biggest names in the news decided to promote it.

 The poor need food, housing, jobs and--not least of all--dignity.
 Billion-dollar companies playing their plight off the prejudices of the viral video-sharing masses isn't just in bad taste, it's a perfect microcosm of how the media covers poverty.
 Typically, the right-wing press addresses it in cruel fear-mongering or poor-shaming, while the nominally liberal media all too often reduces it to this type of "inspirational" claptrap.
 But the poor aren't our props; they're not the raw material of viral content who, if edited properly, will subvert our "prejudices" and play the role of noble savage.
 They're individuals.
 Human beings.
 Complex and nuanced.

 Indeed, had some of these children told the producers to fuck off, they were keeping the gifts they were promised--as I suspect some edited-out clips showed--all the better.
 Poverty isn't a marketing gimmick, it's a scourge, a cancer and a national shame.
-The media should be covering this decidedly uninspiring reality, not its exploitation by cynical marketing firms.
+The media should cover this decidedly uninspiring reality, not its exploitation by cynical marketing firms.

-In America, as a rule, we shame the poor, ignore the poor, blame the poor for being poor, mock the poor and do little to nothing to protect the poor.
+In America, as a rule, we shame the poor, ignore the poor, blame the poor for being poor, mock the poor, and do little to nothing to protect the poor.
 Increasingly, however, a new trend has emerged: using the poor as props in shoddy "inspirational" viral content.
 One such effort was recently featured in the Washington Post (12/18/15), and is as bad as such things get:

 These Low-Income Kids Were Given a Gift for Their Parents and for Themselves.
 But They Could Only Keep One.

-This was in the "inspired life" section, presumably because this effort is supposed to be inspiring to the viewer who is expected to be surprised by the result:
+This was in the "inspired life" section, presumably because this effort is supposed to be inspiring to the viewer, who is expected to be surprised by the result:

 These kids, who ranged from 6 to 11 years old, belong to the Boys and Girls Club of Metro Atlanta, where 83 percent are from poor families.